PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

     raise AssertionError("grouped and flat noise must not be mixed")
 ```

+`NoiseParameters.p2_szz` and `p2_szzdg` are gate-type total-rate overrides.
+When either is unset, that gate inherits the shared `p2` rate, so omitting both
+causes no DEM/simulator divergence.
+A non-default override is a documented API
+gap: it is not expressible through the engines `general_noise()` builder.
+Neo
+can represent the distinction with a `PerGatePauliChannel`, but the standard
+Guppy DEM entry points reject explicit `p2_szz` or `p2_szzdg` values rather than
+silently dropping them.

 ## Idle Noise

 The recommended structured interface has three rate-and-model families.
 Every